ysngshn/ojax/docs/_sources/install.rst

 ------------

 OJAX is written in pure Python and requires Python 3.10+ (same as JAX).
+``typing-extensions`` package is also loaded for using the newer Python typing features to properly do type hinting and ``mypy`` checks.

-It only depends on JAX, which can be installed following the `JAX official installation guide`_.
+Apart from this, OJAX only depends on JAX, which can be installed following the `JAX official installation guide`_.

 Since JAX is still constantly changing the API, OJAX releases will align with